 Heart and Pearl Lakes Trail is a 7.2 mile lightly trafficked out and back trail located near Superior, Montana that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and backpacking and is accessible from June until October.
+The trail is primarily used for hiking and backpacking and is best used from June until October.
 Dogs are also able to use this trail.

 beautiful hike on a fall day!!#